Urban Citizenship in Transition

 CISR e.V., coordinator, Berlin

-Anastasia has been implementing various non-formal educational, sociocultural, exchange and volunteering projects between Eastern Europe and Germany/Western Europe since 2007.
-Since 2019, she has been working for CISR e.V. and coordinating civil society projects to support and network urban activists, initiatives and youth work experts, media makers and artists (in exile).
+Implements non-formal educational, sociocultural and exchange projects for young people and professionals.
+Since 2020 she has been coordinating civil society projects at CISR e.V. to support and network urban activists, initiatives, youth work experts and artists (in exile).
 Recent projects: Wake Up!
 Cities, Citizens Art-Lab, Time to Act, etc.

 Anastasia Puschkarewa